samsquire/ideas4/README.md

 }
 ```

-When you read from the DoublyLinkedList you always receive fields highest of less than or equal to version.
+When you read from the DoublyLinkedList you always receive fields highest of less than or equal to root.version.
 That way you have data sharing as in a persistent data structure.